yuriever/Yurie-Math/Kernel/Math/Usage.md

 * `#!wl powerExponentCollect` - powerExponentCollect[exponents...][expr]: collect and combine power factors with common exponents.
 Hint: if no exponent is specified, try to collect all power factors.

+* `#!wl togetherBy` - togetherBy[base][expr]: take together the terms with the specified base pattern in the polynomial expression.
+Info[base]: the pattern of base to match.

 * `#!wl trigPhaseReduce` - trigPhaseReduce[vars..][expr]: reduce phase factors in trigonometric functions using periodicity.
 Info[vars]: the variables to consider for periodicity.

 * `#!wl deltaReduce` - deltaReduce[expr]: reduce the Dirac delta function and its derivatives in the expression.